vvvaty/academic-projects/chessmate/README.md

 ![Color Customization](/img/chessmate_play.JPG)
 ## Purpose and Features
 This is an Educational learning Toys for early child, aiming to better develop their cognition, sensory, brain simulation, relationships, and creativity.
-Kids or families will have a equally matched Reversi Board Game competition with their favorite color, and in 3D dimension!
-Learning in daily interaction is the core at early stage and covers development in and external (like cognition, sensory, and body coordination).
+Kids or families will have an equally matched Reversi Board Game competition with their favorite color, and in 3D!
+Learning in daily interaction is the core at the early stage and covers development in and external (like cognition, sensory, and body coordination).
 As a result, we designed a toy-style Reversi Cube Game with intuitive hand input and visual output, allowing users to spend the most interesting moments with their best relationships.
 ## Time
 Completed in June 2024
 ## Resource